shepik/tapjoy_module/README.md

 __NOTE: This was forked in order to get the "Secret" way of working with TapJoy working on iPhone.
 The android module has not been updated.__

+Updated to work with v8.1.7 of the TapjoyConnect libraries (to meet their March deadline for library compatibility)

 # Build & Install

 ## iPhone